Learning real-time one-counter automata using polynomially many queries: Abstract

 \section{Abstract}

-In this paper, we introduce a novel method for active learning of deterministic real-time one-counter automata (\droca).
-The existing techniques for learning \droca rely on observing the behaviour of the \droca up to exponentially large counter-values.
-Our algorithm eliminates this need and requires only a polynomial number of queries. {Additionally, our method differs from existing techniques as we learn a minimal counter-synchronous \droca, resulting in much smaller counter-examples on equivalence queries.
-Learning a minimal counter-synchronous \droca cannot be done in polynomial time unless $\CF{P = NP}$, even in the case of visibly one-counter automata.} {We use a SAT solver to overcome this difficulty.} The solver is used to compute a minimal separating \dfa from a given set of positive and negative samples.
+In this paper, we introduce a novel method for active learning of deterministic real-time one-counter automaton ("\droca").
+The existing techniques for learning a "\droca" rely on observing the behaviour of the "\droca" up to exponentially large counter values.
+Our algorithm eliminates this need and requires only a polynomial number of queries. {Additionally, our method differs from existing techniques as we learn a minimal "counter-synchronous" "\droca", resulting in much smaller counter-examples on equivalence queries.
+Learning a minimal "counter-synchronous" "\droca" cannot be done in polynomial time unless $\CF{P = NP}$, even in the case of "visibly one-counter automata".} {We use a SAT solver to overcome this difficulty.} The solver is used to compute a minimal separating \dfa from a given set of positive and negative samples.

-We prove that the equivalence of two counter-synchronous \drocas can be checked significantly faster than that of general \drocas.
-For visibly one-counter automata, we have discovered an even faster algorithm for equivalence checking.
-We implemented the proposed learning algorithm and tested it on randomly generated \drocas.
-Our evaluations show that the proposed method outperforms the existing techniques on the test set.
+We prove that the "equivalence" of two "counter-synchronous" "\drocas" can be checked significantly faster than that of general "\drocas".
+For "visibly one-counter automata", we have discovered an even faster algorithm for "equivalence" checking.
+We implemented the proposed learning algorithm and tested it on randomly generated "\drocas".
+Our evaluations show that the proposed method outperforms the existing techniques on the test set. \keywords{One-counter automata \and Active learning \and SAT solver.}